Raghav-Balaji/Raghav-Balaji/README.md

 ##  This Raghav

- I am a First Year Student in PES University (RR Campus) studying CS with AI-ML specialization.
+ I am a First Year Student studying CS.
 I am into Programming and Linux, Robotics and Electronics.
  In process of learning, experimenting and building.

 ## Learning:
   - WEB DEV
   - Linux systems